 The Indiana Department of Natural Resources offers boating education courses, and all those who operate a motorboat must carry a valid driver’s license or complete a required education course and have a state-issued ID onboard with them.

 Filing an Indianapolis boating accident claim for reckless and careless operation can be difficult to prove.
-Contact Poynter & Bucheri LLC to discuss how we can help you hold someone responsible for the damage they caused because of their reckless and careless behavior on the water.
+Contact the law office of Poynter & Bucheri LLC to discuss how we can help you hold someone responsible for the damage they caused because of their reckless and careless behavior on the water.

 Boating Under the Influence of Alcohol or Drugs